academicgurus/elevenlabs-coupons/README.md

 ### **Q11: Can I switch plans or upgrade later?**

 Yes.
 You can upgrade or downgrade your plan at any time from your account settings.
-Plan changes are applied immediately or at the end of your billing cycle, depending on the platform’s current policy.
+Plan changes are applied immediately or at the end of your billing cycle, depending on the platform's current policy.

 ---